dansondergaard/tmhmm.py/README.md

   out the web service.

 This Python implementation includes a parser for the undocumented file format used to describe the model and a pretty fast Cython implementation of the Viterbi algorithm used to perform the annotation.
+The tool will output files similar to the files produced by the original TMHMM implementation.

+# Incompatibilities

+* The original TMHMM implementation handles ambigious characters and gaps in an undocumented way.
+However, tmhmm.py does not attempt to handle such characters at all and will fail.
+A possible fix is to replace those characters with something also based on expert/domain knowledge.

 # Installation